dianahandler/Final_Module20_Group3/README.md

 ![House Data Complete join query](https://github.com/dianahandler/Final_Module20_Group3/blob/ec20086b18caf302f1b12e9af6f93a2d0261d105/Resources/House%20Data%20Complete%20join%20query.png)

 This resulted in a table called House_Data_Complete, which was then exported into a csv file as well.
 Afterwards, a connection string was created using Jupyter Notebook.
-The file for that was uploaded into the resources folder, and an image of that code is shown below as wel.
+The file for that was uploaded into the resources folder, and an image of that code is shown below as well.

 ![Jupyter Notebook Connection String](https://github.com/dianahandler/Final_Module20_Group3/blob/9eab711bd40e45dd7e57cef1d23ff3acc42f5076/Resources/Jupyter%20Notebook%20Connection%20String.png)